rohit-k-das/aws-iam-security-check/README.md

 Usage: python aws_iam_compliance.py

-Note: Uncomment lines in main function to send mail
+Note: Uncomment lines in main function to send mail.
+Dont forget to write the value for company_name mentioned in the start of the script.